RodSernaPerez/OPBOMP-verilog/README.md

-# BOMP
+# OPBOMP
-Implementation of Block Orthogonal Matched Pursuit
+Implementation in Verilog of Only Positive Block Orthogonal Matched Pursuit

-Simulations in MATLAB && Implementation in Verilog of OPBOMP